+The decrease in the R&D expense for the three months ended June 30, 2020 was primarily due to the reduced R&D activities, including CRO costs following the completion of the AURORA trial during the period ended June 30, 2020.
 The increase in the R&D expense for the three months ended September 30, 2019 primarily reflected the cost of manufacturing active drug substance batches which will be used for future commercial use upon marketing approval.

-Corporate, administration and business development expenses included non-cash stock-based compensation expense of \$2.28 million for the three months ended March 31,2020, non-cash stock-based compensation expense of \$1.34 million for the three months ended December 31, 2019, non-cash stock-based compensation expense of \$1.43 million for the three months ended September 30, 2019 compared to \$1.21 million for the three months ended June 30, 2019, \$742,000 for the three months ended March 31, 2019, \$686,000 for the three months ended December 31, 2018, \$887,000 for the three months ended September 30, 2018, \$1.26 million for the three months ended June 30, 2018 and \$1.33 million for the three months ended March 31, 2018.
+The increase in corporate, administration and business development expenses for the three months ended June 30, 2020 are due to the development of our commercial capabilities across the organization including the expansion of the commercial team and higher professional and consulting fees related to recruiting, legal, tax advice, human resources, information technology and pre-commercialization activities including market research, market access, patience advocacy and communications.
+The increase reflected significant expansion in activity levels across the organization.
+Corporate, administration and business development expenses also included non-cash stock-based compensation expense of \$3.12 million for the three months ended June 30, 2020, non-cash stock-based compensation expense of \$2.28 million for the three months ended March 31, 2020, non-cash stock-based compensation expense of \$1.34 million for the three months ended December 31, 2019, non-cash stock-based compensation expense of \$1.43 million for the three months ended September 30, 2019 compared to \$1.21 million for the three months ended June 30, 2019, \$742,000 for the three months ended March 31, 2019, \$686,000 for the three months ended December 31, 2018, and \$887,000 for the three months ended September 30, 2018.

-Other expenses for the three months ended March 31, 2020 included royalty obligation expense of \$ 600,000, a \$596,000 revaluation adjustment on contingent consideration and a foreign exchange loss of \$1.02 million.
+Other expenses for the three months ended June 30, 2020 included a \$271,000 adjustment on contingent consideration, \$100,000 adjustment for the royalty obligation and a \$458,000 foreign exchange gain.
+Other expense for the three months ended March 31, 2020 included royalty obligation expense of \$600,000, a \$596,000 revaluation adjustment on contingent consideration and a foreign exchange loss of \$1.02 million.